opensearch-project/documentation-website/_query-dsl/term/terms.md

 By default, the maximum number of terms in the `terms` query is 65,536.
 To change the maximum number of terms, update the `index.max_terms_count` setting.

-Highlight results for `terms` queries may not be returned depending on highlighter type and the number of terms in the query.
+Highlight results for `terms` queries may not be returned, depending on the highlighter type and the number of terms in the query.
 {: .note}

 ## Parameters